 Can You Explain the Cuota v.
 Libre Roads?

 There are often two types of roads in Mexico.
 The cuota or paid roads are the toll roads and the libre or free roads are well just that, free.
 The road quality of the cuota roads are usually considerably better, however, better roads come with a price.

-Tolls in Mexico can be quit expensive.
-On one occasion in Quintana Roo we paid $266 pesos or for a one hour and forty-five minute journey from Valladolid to Playa del Carmen.
+Tolls in Mexico can be quite expensive.
+On one occasion in Quintana Roo we paid $266 pesos or for a one hour and forty-five-minute journey from Valladolid to Playa del Carmen.
 Sounds like highway robbery to me!